Bonrey/Frontend/React/base-apparel-coming-soon-page/README.md

 - First of all, setting up a react project
   - Using npm
   - Working with package.json
-  - Differently structuring the project
+  - Structuring a react-app project
 - Working with Functional and Class components
 - Using State and Props to dynamically update UI elements
 - Using SASS with React